Matt White (baseball, born 1977): Rock discovery

 In 2003, White purchased 50 acre of mountain real estate in Cummington, Massachusetts from his aunt for $50,000, giving her the money she needed to enter a nursing home.
 His original intention was to build his home, but he found the land to be too hard.
-When he called a surveyor out to inspect the land, the surveyor found that the land was solid Goshen stone, a type of mica schist estimated to be about 400 million years old.
+When he called a surveyor out to inspect the land, the surveyor found that the land was a type of mica schist estimated to be about 400 million years old.
 Estimates have placed the low estimate of the find at 24 million tons.
 At current prices (he has been selling the stone for over $100/ton), it is estimated to be worth around $2.5 billion, minus extraction costs.

 White has begun a small-scale extraction operation, Swift River Stone, and made $600,000 in 2006.
 He has expressed interest in selling the land, and believes he will get "several million dollars."

 When a story broke on most sports news outlets about him on February 28, 2007, some of his teammates in spring training started referring to him in the clubhouse as "Mr. Billionaire."

-In early 2009, White listed the 45± acre property with Boston-based real estate firm, LandVest, Inc., which specializes in the marketing of luxury residences, vacant land and resource-based properties, including timberland.
-The asking price for the property is available upon request.
+White put the land up for sale in 2009, but was actively working on it in 2013.